SyncholisticMG/gh/README.md

 A form of perception one earns and learns from mystical experiences that reveal vast layers of knowingness on how the system works.

+## Avatar
+Operates many I AMs in the sea of consciousness

 ## Body

-The instrument of our perception and experience
+The dna instrument of our perception and experience